gregoryjflaherty/gear-up/m0/Intro.To.GearUp.md

 Create a gist on Github and reflect (4-6 sentences) on the following questions:

 * What were your reflections from the video?
+ - The video does a great job of describing how we cannot necessarily get away from our unconscious bias.
+The major reflection I have from the video is how we undermine ourselves and our lives if we succumb to our unconscious biases.
+We are less innovative, less open and less creative when we believe that we can always be objective.
+Recognizing the unconscious biases that occur in our lives enables us to open ourselves up more to the people around us.
+This also will create a better professional life as you can open your range of people you provide services for, build programs for, etc.
 * In what ways have you examined your implicit biases before coming to Turing?
+ - I worked as a director of a substance abuse facility and had clients from various walks of life.
+Encountering implicit biases was common as you initially have a sense of which clients would succeed and which clients would not.
+These biases were quickly shattered as people do not fit these biases.
+Over time, it become necessary to always check initial judgments as these can hinder people's treatment in how you operate with them.
+Implicit biases can be common in the healthcare industry and it's tragic because people's lives are on the line.
 * What kind of software do you imagine building in the future?
 How will understanding biases (or avoiding understanding biases) impact your products?
+ - I come from the 'helping' industry and will always be drawn to it.
+I imagine developing software at some point in time that helps connect people to more resources, making help and support more accessible.
+I have ideas for a "recovery" platform that could provide a lot of functionality in the field.
+In order to make the platform effective, understanding biases would be absolutely necessary.
+You could very easily develop a platform that only caters to a specific demographic if such biases go unchecked.
+Bringing in multiple developers and collaborating with a diverse group of content creators would be necessary in truly understanding how to best serve a wider range of individuals.

 #### READ